 Constructed from the late 1960's through to the mid 1970's and designed for bulk storage without racking systems, but may now have racking systems installed.
 Generally larger chambers for long term storage of single products.
-Chamber height generally under 10.00m.
+Chamber height generally under 10.00 m.
 Open fronted loading bays.
 Minimal door provision.
 Often exposed structural steel roof members.
 Insulation panels on timber frames; early examples have cork insulation but polystyrene more common post 1972/73.
 Insulation panel size gradually increasing with correspondingly fewer joints.

-Generally erected late 1970's to early 1980's with enclosed loading bays (either internal or external to main structure) more common.
-Chamber heights variable, but usually from 9.30 to 10.30m.
+Generally erected late 1970's to early 1980's with enclosed loading bays (either internal or external to chambers) more common.
+Chamber heights variable, but usually from 9.30 to 10.30 m.
 Large insulation panels using slab polystyrene.
 Increased number of chamber access doors to allow improved throughput of goods.
 Generally designed for use with racked storage systems.

 Constructed from mid 1980's.
-Enclosed loading bays (either internal or external to main structure).
-Chambers erected with urethane or polystyrene large panel insulation, rapid closing doors and with increased number of ports and lorry docking facilities.
-Chamber heights variable but usually of 10.30m or more and designed to accommodate static, mobile and or purpose built racking.
+Enclosed loading bays, either internal or external to the main structure.
+Chambers erected with proprietary panels, rapid closing doors and with increased number of ports and lorry docking facilities.
+Chamber heights variable but usually of 10.30 m or more and designed to accommodate static, mobile and or purpose built racking.